Why Teeth Grinding Is On The Rise Since The Covid-19 Pandemic

 Since the Covid-19 pandemic struck, many people have noticed a rise in teeth grinding.
 Teeth grinding is when someone repetitively grinds their teeth together, often due to anxiety or stress.

 Excessive teeth grinding, also referred to as bruxism has increased among people ever since the start of the COVID-19 pandemic mostly due to heightened anxiety, highly stressful life circumstances, disrupted sleep pattern & also due to increase in alcohol intake.
 These individuals also exhibit tenderness radiating to head and neck muscles, causing headaches.
-Night guards are recommended as a preventive measure to protect the teeth.
+Mouth guards are recommended as a preventive measure to protect the teeth.
 Treating the underlying mental health condition becomes essential to treating these symptoms.

 Researchers have discovered that a lot of sufferers experienced more frequent teeth grinding and pain as a result of COVID-19's pandemic.
 It is likely to be due to stress and anxiety that accompany the disease.
 People who are stressed are more likely to feel jaw tightening or teeth grinding.
 Certain self-help methods like mindfulness and stress reduction can aid.
 If you experience persistent pain, it's an ideal idea to seek help from a professional.